Eben-DevOps/Azure-Cloud-Mentorship/Create a Virtual Machine/Create Azure VM.md

 6. **Disks**
-    - Configure the OS disk and any additional data disks as needed. for this demo I am using a standard HDD to minimize cost as this is a non production environment.
+    - Configure the OS disk and any additional data disks as needed.
+    For this demo, I am using a standard HDD to minimize cost as this is a non-production environment.
     ![alt text](image-4.png)

 7. **Networking**
     - Configure the virtual network, subnet, public IP, and network security group (NSG).
-    ICreate a new Vnet, Subnet and a new Public IP for this virtual machine Also check delete the Public IP and NIC when the VM is deleted.
+    ICreate a new Vnet, Subnet and a new Public IP for this virtual machine Also, check to delete the Public IP and NIC when the VM is deleted.
     ![alt text](image-5.png)

 8. **Tags**
      - Add tags to organize your resources.
-     I am tagging this as a Hybrid enviromnet resource for ease of organization.
+     I am tagging this as a Hybrid environment resource for ease of organization.
      ![alt text](image-6.png)

 9. **Review + Create**